Guinea pigs eat three times a day and that is without treats! Its no wonder we often get asked what is a guinea pigs diet!

 If you do not have access to fresh grass (they should never be fed lawnmower clippings!) then providing plenty of grass hay is essential.

 Guinea pigs also need to eat dry pellets as part of their daily nutritional needs.
 It is important to buy pellets that are made specifically for guinea pigs.
-Do not to use those intended for rabbits as they do not have the same nutritional needs.
+Do not use those intended for rabbits as they do not have the same nutritional needs.
 Guinea pig pellets have Vitamin C added to them.
 Avoid feeding your guinea pig brightly coloured pellets as these rarely contain any nutritional benefits.
 Guinea pigs tend to leave the most nutritious pellets to the end.
-If you have young guinea pigs then its best to feed them specially designed pellets.

 Very good Vegetables